apache/tuscany-sca-cpp/sca/readme.txt

 set PATH=%PATH%;C:/path_to_tuscany/sca/deploy/bin;C:/path_to_tuscany/sdo/deploy/bin;C:/path_to_axis2c0.92/lib

+8. Optionally, enable logging in Tuscany by setting the TUSCANY_SCACPP_LOGGING environment variable with the level you wish to log at (0 for minimal logging, up to 9 for more detailed logging) and the TUSCANY_SCACPP_LOG environment variable to define the file to log to (if this is not set, logging will go to the console)

+E.g. on Windows run the following commands: set TUSCANY_SCACPP_LOGGING=5 set TUSCANY_SCACPP_LOG=C:/tuscany/mylogfile.txt

+Additionally, Axis2C automatically writes logging files to the Axis2C logs directory (e.g. C:/path_to_axis2c0.92/logs).
+In particular the Axis2.log file may contain useful information about your service.

-8. Start the Simple Axis server, or your Apache HTTP server if you have deployed Axis2C to Apache.
+9. Start the Simple Axis server, or your Apache HTTP server if you have deployed Axis2C to Apache.

 E.g. on Windows run the following commands: